paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-004-highway-safety.md

 (7) **Definitions.—** — In this subsection:

-  (A) *24-7 sobriety program.—* — The term “24-7 sobriety program” means a State law or program that authorizes a State court or an agency with jurisdiction, as a condition of bond, sentence, probation, parole, or work permit, to—
+  (A) *24-7 sobriety program.—* — The term “24-7 sobriety program” means a State law or program that authorizes a State or local court or an agency with jurisdiction, as a condition of bond, sentence, probation, parole, or work permit, to—

     (i) require an individual who was arrested for, plead guilty to, or was convicted of driving under the influence of alcohol or drugs to totally abstain from alcohol or drugs for a period of time; and